abdulrahman9901/Lets-Chat/README.md

 # Lets-Chat
-It's a chat app which is a comprehensive chat app with Django Channels and React. <br/>
+It's a chat app which is a comprehensive chat app with Django Channels and React.
-The app uses both websockets and Django Channels for websockets to deliver the desired functionality .
+The app uses both web-sockets and Django Channels for web-sockets to deliver the desired functionality .

 ## Progress So Far